Kevinwochan/Slackr/README.md

 ### Submission

-This iteration is due to be submitted at 8pm Sunday 9th March (**week 4**).
+This iteration is due to be submitted at 8pm Monday 9th March (**week 4**).
 You will then be demonstrating this in your week 4 lab.
 All team members **must** attend this lab session, or they will not receive a mark.

 To submit, one team member must run this command in the CSE environment: